 Figuring the dinky little cubby panels weren’t as important as the outer sides and top, I tried to cheap out and use Loctite’s all-purpose adhesive.
 After clamping them down and leaving the glue to dry for several hours, I came back to unclamp the bottoms so I could install the cubby side panels.
-The moment I release the pressure on the clamp, the plywood released from the Kallax.
+The moment I released the pressure on the clamp, the plywood released from the Kallax.
 That all-purpose glue may as well have been pudding for all it held.

 Lesson learned, I grabbed my trusty tube of PL Max and did the job the right way.